-When choosing courses students should consult with Academic Support (studentsupport@laidlaw.ac.nz) to develop a Programme of Study plan.
+When choosing courses all students including Distance Learning should consult with a Campus Programme Advisor (studentsupport@laidlaw.ac.nz) to develop a Programme of Study plan.

 Developing a Programme of Study plan is essential, especially for students intending to complete the Bachelor of Theology degree, even if the Diploma of Christian studies will be completed first.
 Students can also seek advice from other Laidlaw staff as appropriate.